 Q: Are there other things you think that “the food truck scene” should be doing differently?

 A: Sure.
 That’s why I brought TCT to Columbus.
 The food truck scene here is still very new and evolving.
 Each and every current food truck owner/operator is still integral in creating “the scene” at this point.
 Its a blank canvas.
 From day one of moving to Columbus with the truck I was a huge believer in “the movement” and the best interests of my fellow truckers, and growing it as a group.
 I gave away or shared as many good gigs as I took.
 For it to thrive it has to be a group effort.
 I was a co-founder of the Central Ohio Food Truck Association, and I’m confident these guys will take it to the next level.

 Q: Finally, what’s next for you?
 Another food truck?
 Brick & mortar restaurant?
 Something completely different?

 A: No more food trucks for me.
-I am doing some consulting and working with some good friends on a new restaurant project in the Brewery District, which will be the hottest spot in the entire midwest!
-And I’m actively looking to get back into my old biz, preferably in Columbus.
+I am doing some consulting, and I’m actively looking to get back into my old biz, preferably in Columbus.
 I like it here.

 More information can be found online at www.thecheesytruck.com.

 More recommended reading material: